 Now, we don't mean just the stuff in the area.
-To ensure safety of everyone, those, human or animal, not directly involved in the process of operating power tools vacate the area.
+To ensure the safety of everyone, those, human or animal, not directly involved in the process of operating power tools vacate the area.

 Before starting any work, take the time to look at the condition of your tools.
 With your tools unplugged and with gloves on, check the cords for any break in the cover and patch them up with electrical or duct tape.
 For tools with batteries, take out the batteries and look out for any bloated or leaking batteries.
-Tape the terminals of the battery and store in a plastic bag, if needed, and toss these in the bin.
+Tape the terminals of the battery and store them in a plastic bag, if needed, and toss these in the bin.

 Check the actual unit as well for any cracks on the body which may mean that the tool is no longer safe to use.

 After your inspection, remove all damaged, not easily repairable, electric tools from use and tag them: “Do Not Use.”

 You can also opt to use tools that have been optimized for safety.
 Tools that are lighter while being as powerful as you need such Pink Power tools.
 Our drills and electric screwdrivers are some of the lightest power tools you can find in the market today, as these were designed specifically for women.

 Taking time to do all these precautions may not be the most fun use of your time, but it can save you a trip to the emergency room and give you a hassle-free build time.